 The purpose of our church is to not only minister to our internal needs for worship and prayer but to also reach out to the community to share our faith and abundance.
 This offering of outreach is best be described in the stated goal – "To oversee and disburse all monies earned from the Mission Endowment Fund in a responsible and fiduciary manner".
 In the last year fifteen community service organizations and charities received a portion of the several thousand dollars distributed by this committee.
 We try to meet that obligation through various outlets.

-The need at Grace Food Pantry, especially this time of year, is great!.
+The need at Grace Food Pantry is great!.
 The pantry is low and clients' needs are double.
-Our church assignments for November and December are:
+Our church assignments for January through March are:

 A first-stop center for distressed families in the Martinsville-Henry County area this organization is the product of the combination of many local churches and social service groups.
 During the past year approximately 4100 clients were served with financial assistance, food donations, heating and electricity grants, hygiene supplies and homeless help.
 Our parishioners help as on site volunteers, donate food and supplies and the church gives a regular financial contribution.